 The player plays as a BASE jumper named Azumi Pentak.
 She was born blind, but was given sight through technology, and has used this technology to broadcast what she sees as she jumps to millions.
 At first the game has no music, but becomes available after a suggestion from one of Azumi's fans.
 The following level has more exposition about the world the game takes place in, as Azumi sings a song about the dystopian future she lives in.
 Following this, the player is able to play using their own music.

 The original alpha version of the game also included level progression in the form of cities.
 The first city introduces the basic mechanics of the game, the second city will add a new element, and so on.
-As players progress through these cities, the game's difficulty will increase, going from relaxed gameplay to a more challenging and competitive pace, where the player will have to make snap decisions to avoid obstacles and choose the right path to maximise their high score.
+As players progress through these cities, the game's difficulty will increase, going from relaxed gameplay to a more challenging and competitive pace, where the player will have to make snap decisions to avoid obstacles and choose the right path to maximize their high score.

-The latest iterations of the game have varied wildly in scope.
+The latest iterations of the game vary wildly in scope.
 The first version of the game released to the public on the Unity Engine was a very stripped down version of the game, with the city concept and enemies removed entirely.
 As more development followed, the game regained the city concept and the ability to use modifiers to create custom levels based on some of the city templates the game comes with.

 Within days of the alpha release, someone had already modded the game, creating their own custom level.
 While the developers were slightly surprised by this, they embraced it and praised it.
 They decided to encourage modding, stating that it's a feature they hope players would take advantage of.